 Hungry for more?
 Dish up your pet's favourite food in one of these bamboo and rice husk bowls.
 You can also get glass water bottles for animals like rabbits, guinea pigs and rodents.

-10. Biodegradable poop bags – good or bad?
+10. Compostable poop bags – good or bad?

 Let's clean up this mess right now.